Why did the Bridge Need Strengthening?

 On the Severn Bridge, box girders, in a distinctive aerofoil shape, were used to create the stiffening girder that acts as the deck of the bridge.
 However, no cantilever was involved in the construction process.
 Each unit of the deck was floated out on the river and then lifted into position, where its weight would be transferred to hangers attached to the main cable.
 Each unit was later welded to its neighbours, in order to provide the required element of deck girder stiffening but this was of a much lower order of magnitude than the degree of stiffening that would have been necessary for the building of a cantilever.

 The Wye Viaducts are classical examples of box girder construction and the Wye Bridge itself possesses similar elements.
 There is a possibility that the deck spans ot the viaducts might have been vulnerable when the cantilevered sections were nearing completion but that possibility became irrelevant as soon as the construction process was complete.
 In the case of the Wye Bridge, two sets of pylon and cables were employed to support the deck before the most vulnerable period.
 Those additional elements became part of the permanent structure that would carry the weight of traffic.
-Parts of the Wye structures were found to be at risk from the new box girder design rules and so corrective action was taken.
+Parts of the Wye structures were found to be at risk under the new box girder design rules and so corrective action was taken.
 And both the Severn Bridge and the Wye structures were later strengthened to cope with the revised traffic loading requirements.

 The First Road Crossing needed strengthening.
 In round terms, it would need to carry twice the weight of traffic for which it had originally been designed.
 That was a very tall order.
 To the layman, it might seem to be unachievable.
-However, the saving grace was that, as in the case of all large bridges, the lion’s share of the stresses in the structure are caused by the weight of the bridge, itself.
+However, the saving grace was that, as in the case of all large bridges, the lion’s share of the stresses in the structure are caused by the weight of the bridge itself.
 At the time of its original design, the weight of the Severn Bridge structure contributed about 85% of the total design load, the other 15% coming from the traffic it was expected to carry.
 So doubling the weight of traffic would, in round terms, add just 15% to the total load on the bridge.
 The additional material required for the strengthening process would not add much to the overall weight of the structure.

 The other crucial factor that enabled the strengthening project to proceed was the strength of the main catenary cables of the Severn Bridge.
-The strength of every major element of this particular bridge was carefully reassessed in the light of the revised design criteria and, with the exception of the catenary cables, was found wanting.
+The strength of every major element of this particular bridge was carefully reassessed in the light of the revised design criteria and, with the exception of the catenary cables, all were found wanting.
 The reassessment had indicated that the cables had sufficient strength to cope with the extra load, without the need for any intervention.
 That was indeed fortunate because the cable was the one element of the structure that would be virtually impossible to augment or replace without extremely high cost, together with major disruption to traffic.

 Realisation that the catenary cable of the Severn Bridge did not need strengthening came as a great relief but that should not be allowed to detract from the enormity of the engineering challenges thrown up by the need to strengthen all the remaining elements of the bridge, or from the quality of the professionalism and ingenuity that went into confronting and overcoming them.